Global and Intercultural Learning

-A variety of international education programs are available through the University of Dayton, including: summer, semester and full-year study abroad programs; the Semester Abroad and Intercultural Leadership (SAIL) program's international service opportunities and work experiences; and intercultural programming.
+A variety of global education programs are available through the University of Dayton, including:

 Semester/Academic-Year Education Abroad

-Beginning Fall 2016, students may participate in an innovative program called SAIL (Semester Abroad and Intercultural Leadership).
-SAIL is a year-long education abroad and leadership development program that entails a fall semester abroad at one of four study abroad sites in China, Ireland, Spain or Australia, followed by participation in a semester intercultural leadership program that includes special housing during the subsequent spring semester.
+Students may also participate in an innovative program called SAIL (Semester Abroad and Intercultural Leadership).
+SAIL is a year-long education abroad and leadership development program that entails a fall semester abroad at one of three study abroad sites in Ghana, Ireland or Spain, followed by participation in a one-credit semester-long intercultural leadership and re-entry program that includes special housing during the subsequent spring semester.
 The SAIL program is designed to allow students to study abroad for the same cost as a semester on campus.
-Students pay the same amount for their fall semester abroad as they would a semester at UD (tuition, room and board).
+Students pay the same amount for their fall semester abroad as they would a semester at UD (tuition and housing).
 Most financial aid packages still apply.
-In addition, students accepted into the SAIL program are eligible for a $3,000 scholarship to help fund their experience.
+In addition, UD covers the international airfare for participants.

 Release Agreement and Travel Registration